yuanners/tp/docs/UserGuide.md

 #### Basic Mode Add an Order

-To add an order, use the command `addorder` or `6`.
+Format: `addorder` or `6`

+This allows you to add an order.
+You will be prompted to first input the name or index of the item, then the quantity.
+After each set of item and quantity, you will be asked if you want to add more items to the order.
 After adding all items, you will be prompted to input payment.

 Note that the payment type can be one of the following 3 types: